Glenn Randall's Digital Landscape Photography Workshops

 Please note that one of the locations where students will shoot the Milky Way is 0.6 miles from the parking lot.
 This hike is largely flat, but the route is sandy, the hike will take place at night, and the hike does involve a few short climbs up and down small sand dunes.
 A basic level of fitness and willingness to hike in the dark by headlamp is required.
 In addition, students will have the opportunity to hike in daylight to the summit of High Dune.
 This optional hike is about 1 ½ miles one-way and involves 700 feet of elevation gain in deep sand.
 There is no obligation to complete the hike, and there are many excellent photographic opportunities along the way.

-Sunsets and Stars at Great Sand Dunes National Park: Capture to Print will be held from September 14-19, 2020
+The September 2020 session of Sunsets and Stars at Great Sand Dunes National Park: Capture to Print has been cancelled due to coronavirus.
+The dates for the 2021 session will be announced in late 2020.

 The San Juans in Autumn